New York Anti-Secession Ordinance: Official media

 In his inaugural address, Lincoln reaffirmed the spirit of the Anti-Secession Act.
 He said, "No state can lawfully secede from the Union by its own motion alone; all resolutions and acts made for that purpose are legally invalid, and violent action by any state or states against the authorities of the United States shall be considered, according to circumstances, as rebellion ......
 The Union is not to be divided under the Constitution and laws."
 Lincoln's speech sounded the trumpet of the struggle against secession, and on April 12, the Southern rebels attacked the Northern armies and the American Civil War broke out.

-In June 2005, the Chinese Communist Party's socialist paper, the Study Times, highlighted the Anti-Secession Act in its world history chapter, claiming that it was a law passed by the U.S. Congress.
+In June 2005, the Chinese Communist Party's newspaper, the Study Times, highlighted the Anti-Secession Act in its world history chapter, claiming that it was a law passed by the U.S. Congress.

 In 2007, the Chinese Embassy in the United States published an op-ed of the People's Daily.
 The article refuted Chen Shui-bian's government's referendum on membership in the United Nations and cited the U.S. anti-secession act.
 The article stated.

 In the United States, in addition to the Anti-Secession Act passed in the 1860s, every citizen is required to recite in the Pledge of Allegiance, "I pledge allegiance to the flag of the United States of America and to the Republic for which it stands, one nation under God, indivisible, by which all men are free and righteous."

-In fact, the Pledge of Allegiance was not composed until 1892, 31 years after the adoption of the New York Anti-Secession Ordinance.